 Special Features: 4 corner pockets, 4 stake loops

-The Reid Retail Picnic Blanket is another multi-use blanket, and at $20 it is a decent price, while not the cheapest we have included in our reviews.
+The Reid Retail Picnic Blanket is another multi use blanket.
 It is made of lightweight nylon and is very lightweight and dries quickly.
 Quick drying is important because you don’t want to fold up a wet blanket to put back in its pouch and risk molding or mildew.

 If you are forced to store a wet blanket or tent, unfold it later when you get the chance in a dry area to help air it out and avoid mold and mildew.
 It also features four corner pockets as well as stake loops for the corners of the blanket to help keep it in place.
 One advantage of this product is that the storage bag is sewn onto the blanket so it will not be lost.